Muffin Break: History

-The Muffin Break concept originated in Canada in the 1970s but was acquired by Foodco and refined for contemporary conditions.
+The Muffin Break concept originated in Canada in the 1970s but was acquired by Foodco Group Pty Ltd and refined for contemporary conditions.
 The first of the new style Muffin Break stores opened in 1989 in Coolangatta, Queensland.

 The first Muffin Break store in New Zealand opened in Auckland in 1994.
 Muffin Break entered the UK market in 2001.

 In December 2015, a partnership was made between Foodco and Croc's Playcentres, an Australian family entertainment centre franchise.
 The partnership saw Muffin Break cafes included in all new Croc's Playcentres and existing Croc's franchisees given the opportunity to convert their cafes to Muffin Break cafes.

 Labour practices

-In 2014, an investigation by the Fair Work Ombudsman found a 24-year-old student working at two Victorian stores had been underpaid almost $20,000.
+In 2014, an investigation by the Fair Work Ombudsman found a 24-year-old student working at two franchised Victorian stores had been underpaid almost $20,000.
 The store owners agreed to repay the employee and entered into an enforceable undertaking with the Ombudsman.

-In 2016, the former owners of a Hobart store were investigated by the Ombudsman and found to have underpaid two employees over $46,000 between April 2014 and December 2015.
+In 2016, the former owners of a franchised Hobart store were investigated by the Ombudsman and found to have underpaid two employees over $46,000 between April 2014 and December 2015.
 The store owners agreed to repay the employees and entered into an enforceable undertaking with the Ombudsman.